 4. A series of actions or occurrences; a progressive transaction; a continuous operation.

-See abuse of process; actual service of process; constructive service of process; compulsory process; foreign service of process; malicious abuse of process; malicious use of process; mesne process; original process; personal service of process; service of process; substituted service of process; trustee process; void process.
+See actual service of process; constructive service of process; compulsory process; foreign service of process; malicious abuse of process; malicious use of process; mesne process; original process; personal service of process; service of process; substituted service of process; trustee process; void process.

 Not Directly Related to Court Proceedings:

 1. A method of producing something from raw material.
 Producing by chemical action, by the operation or application of some element or power of nature, or by adding one substance to another.
 Corning v Burden (US) 15 How 252, 267, 14 L Ed 683, 690.

 2. In patent law, a manner of treatment of certain materials to produce a given result; an act or series of acts performed upon the subject matter to transform and reduce it to a different state or thing.
 Cochrane v Deener, 94 US 780, 24 L Ed 139.